michellemoon236/dream-journal/README.md

 # Dream Journal Sinatra Project

-This website built using Sinatra is a journal application for users to keep track of and write about their night dreams and sort them by categories.
+This Sinatra based website is a journal application for users to record their night dreams and tag them by categories.
+This application enables users to keep track of all past dreams and view them by categories.

 ## Installation